isha97/OHC/README.md

 Code in client run specifically only on the client.
 Similarly, the code on the server runs specifically on the server.

+To run this application you must have meteor installed on your device.
+On terminal change the cuurent directory to project directory -> cd OHC and then type the command meteor.